 will be awarded to all institutions in each academic year.

-For the 2013-14 exercise, application starts in September
+For the 2015-16 exercise, application starts on September

 To discourage plagiarism, the RGC requests institutions